 In Pember’s view, one great frustration to this has been the different schools of Biblical interpretation that have worked, as he states,

 …To prevent men from receiving the predictions of God in their plain and natural sense, and so to deprive those predictions of their spiritual power.

 — Great Prophecies Series, Volume 2, from the Introduction, page 15.

 The fundamental problem with all of these different schools, Pember indicates, is the same for which the Lord admonished the two disciples on the road to Emmaus:

 “O foolish ones, and slow of heart to believe in all that the prophets have spoken!”0

 Lord, make us those who believe in Your prophetic word!

 One very good book of the Bible to study, to see the proper way to view Biblical prophecy, is Zechariah, because this short book contains extensive prophecies of both the first and the second comings of Christ.
 And when we see how the prophet’s words were fulfilled in the first coming of Christ in an exact and literal way, we should realize that in the future his prophecies concerning the second coming of Christ will be fulfilled in an exact and literal way as well.

-For a study of Zechariah’s prophecies concerning the two comings of Christ, click on the button below.
+For a study of Zechariah’s prophecies concerning the two comings of Christ, click here:

 Sent to our mailing list on